Karmiven/blade-soul-game-launcher/README.md

     git clone https://github.com/war100ck/blade-soul-game-launcher.git
     cd blade-soul-game-launcher
     ```

-2. Ensure you have all necessary dependencies installed, including Node.js and npm.
-Before building the launcher, run the following command to install all required packages:
+   This clones the project from GitHub and navigates into the project folder.

+2. Install dependencies locally via the installer batch file:

     ```bash
-    npm install
+    Install.bat
     ```
+    This creates a package.json file and installs all required Node.js dependencies locally.
+    node_modules folder will be generated in your project folder.

-3. Build the launcher using the command:
+3. Build the launcher using the build batch file:

     ```bash
-    npm run build
+    build.bat
     ```
+    This compiles the launcher using electron-builder.
+    The output executable and release files will be placed in the "win-unpacked" folder.

 ---